 - Each of the 46 chromosomes (23 pairs) is replicated by the cell

-- Cell prepares for cell division
+- Organelles and proteins develop in preparation for cell division

-- Mitosis followed by Cytokinesis (cell separation)
+- Mitosis followed by cytokinesis (cell separation)

 - Formation of two identical daughter cells